Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Scrambling in quantum KHO model

 The results are plotted in Fig. \ref{fig:protoc}c and \ref{fig:protoc}d for the same perturbation strengths as before.
+We first discuss the case of resonance.
 When $K=0.627\omega$, the OTOC in the deep quantum regime exhibits an approximate quadratic growth.
-In this case, the corresponding classical phase space trajectories diverge at a rate given by $\lambda\approx 0.06$, the maximum Lyapunov exponent associated with the unstable period four orbit for the given perturbation strength.
-Due to the smallness of the exponent, the early time growth appears to be quadratic in both deep quantum and semiclassical limits.
-On the other hand, when $K=2.5\omega$, the corresponding classical exponent is given by $\lambda\approx 0.9$.
-Surprisingly, the OTOC in the deep quantum regime ($\hbar =1$) still displays an initial algebraic growth.
-However, for $\hbar=0.1$, a clean exponential growth can be observed with the rate $\lambda_{otoc}\approx 0.77$, which is in good agreement with the classical exponent, highlighting a strong quantum-classical correspondence.
-The corresponding results are plotted in the inset of Fig. \ref{fig:protoc}d.
-Moreover, since the stochastic webs fill a significant portion of the phase space at resonances, nearly all the coherent states overlapping with these webs are anticipated to demonstrate similar behavior.
+In this case, the corresponding classical phase space trajectories diverge at a rate given by $\lambda_{\text{cl}}\approx 0.06$, the maximum Lyapunov exponent associated with the unstable period four point $(0, \pi)$.
+Due to the smallness of the exponent, it's difficult to observe the exponential growth even when $\hbar$ is small.
+On the other hand, when $K=2.5\omega$, the corresponding classical exponent is given by $\lambda_{\text{cl}}\approx 0.9$.
+In this case, the OTOC in the deep quantum regime ($\hbar =1$) still displays an initial algebraic growth.
+However, upon reducing $\hbar$, a clean exponential growth can be observed.
+For $\hbar=10^{-2}$, the rate of growth of the OTOC is extracted to be $\lambda_{\text{otoc}}\approx 0.81$, which agrees closely with the classical exponent, highlighting a good quantum-classical correspondence.
+The corresponding plots are shown in Fig. \ref{fig:protoc}d.
+We also notice that the coherent state OTOCs for smaller $\hbar$ overshoot those for larger $\hbar$ in both panels \ref{fig:protoc}c and \ref{fig:protoc}d.
+Moreover, since the stochastic webs fill a significant portion of the phase space at resonances, it is expected that nearly all coherent states overlapping with these webs will exhibit similar behavior as shown in Fig. \ref{fig:protoc}c and \ref{fig:protoc}d.